dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ### Description

 #### namespace
-Default will TESTed use `submission` as namespace for an exercise.
+By default, TESTed will use `submission` as the namespace for an exercise.
-For Java this must also be the name of the class.
+How this namespace is used, depends on the programming language.
-When you, as teacher, expect that students must write a class, you would like to define the namespace yourself.
+For example, in Java this must be the name of the class of the solution submitted by the students.
-So you can set the namespace for this purpose.
+You might want to change this to something that makes sense for the exercise.
-When you set the namespace, you best use `snake_case` so that foreach programming language the correct conventions.
+You should use `snake_case` for the submission.
+TESTed will automatically convert it to the conventions of each programming language.
+For example, the namespace `result_calculator` will require Java submissions to contain the class `ResultCalculator`.

 #### disable_optimizations
-TESTed will use some default optimization techniques to optimize the execution time.
+By default, TESTed will use some optimization techniques to reduce the execution time.
 However, these optimization techniques could cause the optimized code to lead to unwanted results.
-Therefore can the user disable these optimizations for the entire testplan, must this be necessary.
+Therefore can the user disable these optimizations for the entire testplan, should this be necessary.

 #### tabs
-When jou wanted to give `namespace`, `disable_optimizations` or global configuration, you must use the keyword `tabs` the pass the list of tabs.
+When you want to provide `namespace`, `disable_optimizations` or global configuration options, you must use the keyword `tabs` the pass the list of tabs.

 #### Textual types
-The second testcase in the testplan for __How smart are you?__, illustrate that not only strings could be used for standard input, output or error.
+The second testcase in the testplan for __How smart are you?__, illustrates that not only strings can be used for standard input, output or error.
 In this case it where integers, but also logical values and rational numbers are supported.

 ::: warning Remark
-To avoid problems, we recommended to use strings for standard input, output and error.
+To avoid problems, we recommend to use strings for standard input, output and error.
 This is caused by the fact that the textual types will be converted to strings.
 For more information about the translation of textual types, see paragraph [Known traps](#known-traps).
 :::